ErikSeguinte/portfolio/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Erik Seguinte

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: "Avid TTRPG Enthusiast"

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: ""
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: An avid TTRPG Enthusiast, Player/GM, Podcaster and podcast editor with adult-diagnosed ADHD (He/Him).
+Basically a Lawful Good paladin.
+Of Vengeance.
+Catch me playing on Otherwhere and Shadows of St. Fleur

 #interests:
 #- Artificial Intelligence